Mohith-96-Reddy/Weblogin/README.md

 In this example we will see the actual use of Login Page in web application or any other type of applications.
 For example if you have to use Windows or Linux operating system you have to login to the system by providing the username and password.
 So, login page will validate you to find if you are the authenticated user of the web or not.
 If not you won't be able to get into the webpage and can't access it , here where we can use forgot password and get reset to  new pasword .
 The security and authentication of any application is very first process which is in used with the invention of the Operating systems.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 USED:
-Java , html , css , Java servelet , sql(database) -- Source Code /
+Java , html , css , Java servelet -- Source Code /
+Mysql workbench -- database /
 Eclipse -- used Java IDE /
 Tomcat server 9.0 used -- server /
 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||